fsantanna/go-ipfs/IPPS.md

 > one or more classes and only receive messages that are of interest, without
 > knowledge of which publishers, if any, there are.

-Currently, we cannot directly make use of *pub/sub* on top of IPFS because there is no easy way, at the user level, to broadcast or listen to file submissions.
+Currently, there is no *pub/sub* mechanism available for IPFS users because there is no easy way to broadcast (or listen to) file submissions.
 IPFS is *pull-driven* and not *push-driven*, i.e., you cannot say to the world "hey, look at this new cat picture".
-In contrast, clients need to request files explicitly.

-We propose (and implement) two new commands to enable *pub/sub* functionality for IPFS:
+We propose (and implement) two new commands to provide *pub/sub* for IPFS:

 ```
 $ ipfs pub <topic-string> <ipfs-path>